Azure, Dynamics 365, Microsoft 365, and Power Platform compliance offerings

 Services in audit scope

-Azure compliance certificates and audit reports state clearly which online services are in scope for independent third-party audits.
+Azure compliance certificates and audit reports state clearly which cloud services are in scope for independent third-party audits.
 Different audits may have different online services in audit scope.
 The following Azure, Dynamics 365, Microsoft 365, and Power Platform online services are covered in various Azure audit documents:

 - Azure DevOps (see separate Azure DevOps certificates and audit reports)